vollyimnetz/crop-thumbnails/readme.txt

 == Description ==

 The plugin enhance functionality to crop your automatic cropped images individuell and simple.
-It add buttons to the edit-pages and media-dialog to access a Crop-Editor.
+It add buttons to the edit-pages and media-dialog to access a crop-editor.
-In the Crop-Editor you can choose one or more (if they have the same ratio) imagesizes and cut-off the part of the image you want.
+In the crop-editor you can choose one or more (if they have the same ratio) imagesizes and cut-off the part of the image you want.

 = Further Features =